feli-flitzberg/FerretOS/README.md

 - Add `/etc/issue`
 - wpa-supplicant not configured
 - `rootwait` command-line parameter built into kernel
+  - this might be contributing to problems finding the root partition of a USB drive. gotta also check the rest of the config to see if we can find it.
 - Kernel image copied to `/usr/lib/modules/6.11.7/vmlinuz` to avoid adding the linux source directory
 - User `ferretos` added